Mechanical clock suspension spring

 Clock Pendulum Components Complete

-In summary, the clock pendulum components description includes the pendulum hanging on the leader and the leader hanging on the suspension spring.
+In summary, the clock pendulum components include the pendulum hanging on the leader and the leader hanging on the suspension spring.

 Put the complete pendulum assembly on the clock and it is ready to go.
 The next step is to put the clock in beat and run the clock to see how the time keeping is.